SantoriniDave.com

 Unless you are a hardcore history buff, spending 7 days in Athens in the summer is too much.

 • The Heat: In July and August, Athens is a concrete bowl.
-It gets stiflingly hot (often hotter than the islands and little breeze).
+It gets stiflingly hot (often hotter than the islands with little breeze).

 • The Vibe: It is a gritty, chaotic, noisy metropolis.
 After 3 days, the charm of the graffiti and packed shopping streets will wear off, and you’ll be begging for a beach in Naxos.